null Stéphane Laporte, PhD

 G protein-coupled receptor • molecular pharmacology • cell imaging • cardiovascular diseases • pre-term birth.

-My research focuses on understanding the molecular and cellular mechanisms regulating G protein-coupled receptors (GPCRs).
-We are interested in ligand-directed signaling, and the development of novel molecules with allosteric, biased signaling modes of action, in particular for the prostanglandin PG2α (FP) and Angiotensin type I (AT1) receptors.
-Using innovative imaging and biophysical approaches we also study the dynamics of protein complexes involved in receptor trafficking and signaling for different GPCRs, in particular for the angiotensin II type 1 and Bradykinin B2 receptors.
-Our laboratory is involved in developing novel fluorescently tagged biosensors for studying, in live cells, GPCR signaling and trafficking, with the goal of identifying small molecules regulator of these responses.
-Our research program aims at providing new insights into the molecular details of GPCR signaling and trafficking to improve hormone and drug efficacy, especially in cardiovascular diseases, inflammation, pre-term birth and cancer.
+My research focuses on understanding the molecular and cellular mechanisms regulating G protein-coupled receptors (GPCRs), a class of membrane receptor that is involved in many physiological responses, and is the target of more than 30% of marked drugs.
+We are interested in the development of novel molecules with allosteric, biased signaling modes of action, in particular for the prostanglandin PG2α (FP) receptor, which will redirect signaling responses in cells.
+Using innovative imaging and biophysical approaches, we also study the dynamics of protein complexes involved in receptor trafficking and signaling for different GPCRs, in particular for the angiotensin II type 1.
+My laboratory is involved in developing novel fluorescently tagged biosensors for studying GPCR signaling and trafficking in live cells, with the goal of identifying small molecules that regulate these processes.
+Our research program aims to provide new insights into the molecular details of GPCR signaling and trafficking, with the goal of identifying new means to improve hormone and drug efficacy, especially in cardiovascular diseases, inflammation, pre-term birth and cancer.